 The number of miners killed has increased to nearly 1,000 a year since the commencement of the war.
-The present rate of casualties which are mounting daily, are the highest to be recorded for years.
-But the Government dismisses this in these few words: "nothing can be done".
+The present rate of casualties which are mounting daily, are the highest to ernment dismisses this in these few words: "nothing can be done".
 In other words: